Antichains for Concurrent Parameterized Games: Concurrent Parameterized Games

-The paper~\cite{BertrandBM19} studies decidability and complexity results for the existence of a winning strategy for Eve in concurrent parameterized arenas.
-It focuses on specific constraints: either all $\nabla(v,a,v')$ are finite unions of intervals, either they are semilinear sets.
-In this setting: \begin{theorem}[\cite{BertrandBM19}] The existence of a winning strategy for Eve is \PSPACE-complete. \end{theorem}
+For constraints $\nabla(v,a,v')$ that are finite unions of intervals or semilinear sets, the paper~\cite{BertrandBM19} studies the existence of a winning strategy for Eve, and shows: \begin{theorem}[\cite{BertrandBM19}] Deciding the existence of a winning strategy for Eve is \PSPACE-complete. \end{theorem}

-The purpose of the current paper is to use lattices and antichains to compute the winning region of Eve in a concurrent parameterized reachability game.
-Before presenting our approach, we recap in the remaining of this subsection some results of~\cite{BertrandBM19} on which we build.
+The purpose of the current paper is to use lattices and antichains to compute the winning region of Eve.
+We first recap some results of~\cite{BertrandBM19}.

-\subsection{Knowledge game}
+\paragraph{Knowledge game.}

-The \PSPACE algorithm of~\cite{BertrandBM19} first turns a parameterized reachability game into a standard two-player turn-based game (see~\cite[Chapter 2]{GamesOnGraphs} for details on such games).
+The DFS algorithm of~\cite{BertrandBM19} first turns a parameterized reachability game into a standard two-player turn-based game~\cite[Chapter 2]{GamesOnGraphs}.